William H. Forney: Civil War

 During the Civil War Forney entered the Confederate States Army in 1861 as a captain in the 10th Regiment Alabama Infantry, and was successively promoted to major on December 20, 1861, lieutenant colonel on March 17, 1862, and colonel on June 27, 1862.
 He was wounded in the leg at the Battle of Dranesville, Virginia, December 20, 1861.
 He was wounded in the right arm and captured at the Battle of Williamsburg on June 27, 1862.
 He was exchanged on August 31, 1862.
 He was wounded in the leg at the Battle of Salem Church on May 3, 1863.

 He was left on the field at Gettysburg with multiple wounds, captured and remained a Union prisoner of war for more than a year from July 5, 1863 to August 4, 1864.
 Following his parole, on August 21, 1864, he was given command of a brigade in Major General William Mahone's division.
 Forney was promoted to brigadier general on February 15, 1865.
 He served as a brigade commander in Mahone's Division until the surrender at Appomattox on April 9, 1865.
 He was pardoned on July 11, 1866.

 Aftermath: Post-War career

 After the War, Forney served as a member of the State senate in 1865 and 1866.

+Congress

 He was elected as a Democrat to the Forty-fourth and to the eight succeeding Congresses (March 4, 1875 – March 3, 1893).
 He served as chairman of the Committee on Expenditures in the Department of the Treasury (Forty-sixth Congress).
 He was not a candidate for renomination in 1892.

+Later career and death

 He was appointed by President Grover Cleveland to be a member of the Gettysburg Battlefield Commission and served until his death.
 Forney died in Jacksonville, Alabama, January 16, 1894 and was interred in City Cemetery, Jacksonville.